romit-gitcode/SOEN-6111-Housing-Price-Prediction/README.md

 5. `totalBedrooms`: Total number of bedrooms within a block.
 6. `population`: Total number of people residing within a block.
 7. `households`: Total number of households within a block.
-8. `medianIncome`: Median income for households within a block.
+8. `medianIncome`: Median income for households within a block (measured in tens of thousands of US Dollars).
 9. `medianHouseValue`: Median house value for households within a block.
 10. `oceanProximity`: Indicates the proximity of the house to the ocean/sea.